Jade Stone – Characteristics, Varieties, Classification and Cutting

 Hutton Mdivani jade necklace

-The value of jade also encouraged the looting of imperial treasures by the French, British and Japanese, as well as by adventurers and bandits.
-It even captivated the rich and famous who began to collect pieces with the gem - all of which helped to take its price to the heights.
+The value of jade also encouraged looting of imperial treasures by the French, British and Japanese, as well as adventurers and bandits.
+It also captivated the rich and famous, who began collecting pieces of the gem – all of which helped drive its price skyward.

-And all these stories generated the idea of a book, conceived by two journalists – Adrian Levy and Cathy Scott-Clark, who carried out an ambitious study to show the intriguing history of this valuable gem.
+And all these stories sparked the idea for a book, the brainchild of two journalists – Adrian Levy and Cathy Scott-Clark, who undertook an ambitious study to show the intriguing history of this valuable gem.

-In 1997, “Christie” sold the famous jade necklace “Doubly Fortunate” for almost 10 million dollars and, in 2014, this record was broken with the sale of the Hutton Mdivani necklace, with ruby clasp by Cartier for more than 27 million dollars.
+In 1997, “Christie” sold the famous “Doubly Fortunate” jade necklace for almost $10 million and in 2014, that record was broken with the sale of the Hutton Mdivani necklace with ruby clasp by Cartier for over $27 million.

 Jade